Interactive Components

 {

-// we will put some parameters into the template
+// insert some parameters into the template

 $this->template->param = $value;

-// and draw it
+// and render it

 $this->template->render(__DIR__ . '/poll.latte');